In a country woven together by SMEs, folding a business stating, “I can’t sell” can kill the economic fabric. The more, given solutions exist.

 It is the plague of many a start-up.
-Not believing that staffing their weakness (partnering with another who can sell) will only serve to bake a bigger cake.
+Not believing that staffing their weakness (partnering with another who can sell or is fluent in something they are not) will only serve to bake a bigger cake.
 Not expunge the existing small one.
 It is the plague of not realizing that partnering with one who knows how to sell will free them to do what they do best.
-Be it audit or write software or leading.
+Be it audit or writing software or leading.

 The sad truth is that many of those starting out believe the opposite.
 “It’s my idea, and my business.
 And I will not share with anyone.”
 ‘Anyone’ in this case is seen as a joy-rider.
 This view is myopic, selfish and retrogressive.
 It also ends up one way: “I don’t know how to sell so I folded the business.”
 It also invites the question: would you rather get 100% of 1,000,000shs or 10% of a shs 100,000,000?